Information For Authors

 etc.

 2.2.
-Titles, headings and subheadings must not have a full stop at the end.
+Titles, headings, and subheadings must not have a period at the end.

 2.3.
-The numeration must be manual, not automatic.
-The numeration starts with 1.
+Numbering must be done manually, not automatically.
+Numbering starts with 1.

 2.4.
-The 'References' heading should not be numbered.
+The References section should not be numbered.

 3. Quotations

 3.1.
-All textual citations, except for the cases mentioned below in the footnotes section, should be made in-text.
-Give the author, year, and page numbers if possible, inside parenthesis and separated by a comma.
-If there is not a direct quote, you should simply indicate the last name(s) of the author(s) and the year of publication.
+All textual citations, except as noted in the footnotes section below, should be made in the text.
+Give the author, year, and page numbers, if possible, in parentheses and separated by a comma.
+If there is no direct quotation, simply give the last name(s) of the author(s) and the year of publication.

 Example:

-Currently big data it is not conceived as 'merely a technological transition toward data deluge' (Lewis & Westlund, 2015, p.
-448), since there's not a unitary big data phenomenon (Boellstorff, 2013).
+Currently, big data is not understood as "merely a technological transition to data deluge" (Lewis & Westlund, 2015, p.
+448), as there is no single big data phenomenon (Boellstorff, 2013).

-In the case of several pages, example: Even within the idea of UGC, the problem with the (omnipresent) debate participation is how 'participation is still used to mean everything and nothing, [and] remains structurally undertheorized' (Carpentier, 2011, pp. 13-14).
+For example: Even within the idea of UGC, the problem with (ubiquitous) discussion participation is that "participation is still used to mean everything and nothing, [and] remains structurally undertheorized" (Carpentier, 2011, pp. 13-14).

 3.2.
-When including explicit quotations signaled by quotation marks, double quotation marks must be used (" ") and, within them, single quotation marks or inverted commas (' '), never angle quotes (« »).
+When including explicit quotation marks, use double quotation marks (" ") and single quotation marks or back quotes (' ') within them, never angle quotes (« »).

 3.3.
-When an unnecessary passage is eliminated from a quotation, to indicate this suppression, suspension points must be used between square brackets.
+If an unnecessary passage is eliminated from a quotation, use periods between square brackets to indicate this elimination.

 Example: